pulumi/docs/content/docs/guides/continuous-delivery/github-actions.md

 ![Action Checks](/images/docs/reference/gh-actions-checks.png)

-Click the Logs pane to see the full output of the Pulumi CLI, along with the URL of your deployment on the Pulumi Cloud Console with more details:
+Click the Logs pane to see the full output of the Pulumi CLI, along with the URL of your deployment on the Pulumi Console with more details:

 ![Action Logs](/images/docs/reference/gh-actions-logs.png)